XiHegrt/XiHegrt.github.io/_pages/about.md

 My name is Xi He,  which is the Chinese transcription of "何希",  "Xi" pronounce as "She", it means "hope" in Chinese.

 I enjoy lifting weights, basketball and hiking in my free time.
-I also write some blogs about my research or some of my understanding of existing knowledge...
+I also write some blogs sometimes.